-If the University activates TechAlert in response to a situation that poses an immediate threat to members of the campus community, the Texas Tech Police Department is responsible for disseminating the Emergency Notification to the larger community.
+If the University activates the notification system in response to a situation that poses an immediate threat to members of the campus community, the Executive Director, or designee, is responsible for disseminating the Emergency Notification to the larger community.
 There will be information about the situation and steps the University has taken to address the emergency.
-Primarily, the Office of Communications and Marketing is responsible for crisis communications and for updating notices on social networking platforms.
 They will also maintain communications with national, regional, and local news and radio outlets.
 Follow up information will be distributed using some or all of the identified distribution methods.
 By following the above university procedures, the University is not required to issue a timely warning based on the same circumstances that initiated the emergency notification; however, the University must provide adequate follow-up information to the community as needed.
-Follow up notices and communications will be provided as necessary during an active incident and will be provided by Texas Tech Communications and Marketing.
+Follow-up notices and communications will be provided as necessary during an active incident and will the same procedures as above.
 When a threat is neutralized or effectively removed, campus community members will be appropriately informed via all or some of the communications methods.